-- exercise effective control over Jingdong 360 and Jiangsu Yuanzhou; - receive substantially all of the economic benefits and bear the obligation to absorb substantially all of the losses of Jingdong 360 and Jiangsu Yuanzhou; and - have an exclusive option to purchase all or part of the equity interests in Jingdong 360 and Jiangsu Yuanzhou when and to the extent permitted by PRC law.
+- exercise effective control over Jingdong 360 and Jiangsu Yuanzhou; - · receive substantially all of the economic benefits and bear the obligation to absorb substantially all of the losses of Jingdong 360 and Jiangsu Yuanzhou; and - have an exclusive option to purchase all or part of the equity interests in Jingdong 360 and Jiangsu Yuanzhou when and to the extent permitted by PRC law.

 As a result of our ownership of Jingdong Century, we became the primary beneficiary of Jingdong 360 in April 2007 and of Jiangsu Yuanzhou in September 2010, and they became our variable interest entities under generally accepted accounting principles in the United States, or U.S. GAAP.
 We have consolidated the financial results of Jingdong 360 and Jiangsu Yuanzhou in our consolidated financial statements in accordance with U.S. GAAP.
-Jingdong 360 and Jiangsu Yuanzhou collectively contributed 2.2%, 3.2% and 2.9% of our consolidated total net revenues in the years ended December 31, 2011, 2012 and 2013, respectively.
+Jingdong 360 and Jiangsu Yuanzhou collectively contribute 2.2%, 3.2%, 2.9% and 3.0% of our consolidated total net revenues for the years ended December 31, 2011, 2012 and 2013 and the nine months ended September 30, 2014, respectively.